 Strategic planning or strategy departments may consist of a single person, or larger teams comprising permanent employees and external consultants.
 Depending on the size and focus of the organization, the number of resources available, and the expectations of the strategy department's key customers, the head of strategic planning or the internal strategic planner may perform some or all of the strategy roles listed below.

 Strategic planners provide up to date strategic research to the leadership of the company in the following areas:

 The head of strategic planning may divide the strategic research listed above, amongst different members of his/her team.

-A prime role of any strategy department is to educate leadership in both strategic planning and strategic thinking.
+A prime role of any strategic planner is to educate leadership in both strategic planning and strategic thinking.
 Strategists use a number of approaches to educate their leadership.
 These include:

-The strategist provides the CEO, heads of SBU's, divisions and regions with tools designed to make it easier for them to develop powerful strategic plans together with their teams.
+The strategic planner provides the CEO, heads of SBU's, divisions and regions with tools designed to make it easier for them to develop powerful strategic plans together with their teams.

 Often organisations review their strategic plans at a three-day workshop.
 The head of strategic planning has the role of organising the strategy review session and ensuring that SBUs or divisions then develop strategic plans aligned to the organisation's new strategic plans.

 Strategic planners often hire external facilitators who are independent of company politics to facilitate these sessions.
 These facilitators help:

 The head of strategic planning, then uses the same workshop tools to facilitate strategy sessions at the SBU and divisional levels.
 This helps to promote alignment between SBU and divisional strategies and the corporate strategic plan.

 The strategic planner also keeps up to date with the latest tools and techniques of doing strategic planning, and provides these tools to the leadership of the organization and its SBUs, divisions, and regions.